Unidata/unidata-users-workshop/README.md

 <mailto:support@unidata.ucar.edu>.

-Once this software is in place, Unidata Users Workshop staff and presenters will instruct participants how to make use this software.
+Once this software is in place, Unidata Users Workshop staff and presenters will instruct participants how to make use of this software.

 ## 2015 Unidata Users Workshop Github Repository